ACHultman/starter-snake-kotlin/README.md

 ./gradlew run
 ```

-Snake will start up on port 8080
+The snake will start up on port 8080.

-This snake can run from within Intellij using [ngrok](https://ngrok.com).
+Use [ngrok](https://ngrok.com) to run the snake locally.

 Run the tests
 ---